About the Web Governance Committee

 Ex officio members (2)

-- Digital Content Coordinator, Office of Public Affairs and Communications (Committee Chair)
+- Digital Content Coordinator, Office of Public Affairs & Communications (Committee Chair)

 - OIS Chief Information Officer